wlg1/wlg1.github.io/ch1.2.md

 This is an example of 1D matrix multiplication; now, we are using 2 dimensions to calculate the location, since it's defined using 2 measurements.[^1]

 [^1]: We are not trying to find the LABEL / vector, but the actual data sample.
-In analogy, we can describe ...
 The entity is neither 2 nor 6.56; they are just measurements labeling it from two different perspectives.
 Remember, the dimensions are merely labels measuring the entity, but are not part of the entity itself.
 They are a way for an outside observer to describe the entity.

 A 1D change of dimension is simple enough; "How many feet are in 1 meter?"
 A change of multiple dimensions follows the same logic.